When I was a senior in high school, I had to memorize the Robert Frost poem “Nothing Gold Can Stay” as part of an English assignment.

 I would leave the goldfish where they are and promote the lake as a golden pond where people young and old can come and see goldfish that have grown much larger than they would have grown were they swimming around in a little fish bowl.

-But sometimes people fail to see the gold that is in front of them and instead bring on the decay by invoking change when no change is needed.
+But sometimes people fail to see the gold that is in front of them.
+Instead bringing on the decay by invoking change when no change is needed.

 Take for example the efforts to speed up the game of baseball.